Alumni Scholarship Opportunities . . .

 - Lawrence Abraham and Wadette Goze

-Additional Criteria: Must be Sophomore or Junior in the College of Education; GPA 3.0+.
-N.M. resident; Must demonstrate financial need
+- Additional Criteria: Must be Sophomore or Junior at UNM in the College of Education with a GPA 3.0+; State of New Mexico resident; Must demonstrate financial need

-Additional Criteria: GPA 3.0+; N.M. resident with rural background; Career in agriculture/ranching; Must demonstrate financial need
+- Additional Criteria: GPA 3.0+; Resident of the State of New Mexico from a rural background; Interested in pursuing a career in agriculture/ranching; Must demonstrate financial need

-Additional Criteria: Enrollment is in the College of Education with a GPA of 3.5+
+- Additional Criteria: Enrollment is in the College of Education with a GPA 3.5+

-Additional Criteria: Must be Junior or Senior female; GPA 3.0+; Must demonstrate leadership and service
+- Additional Criteria: Must be Junior or Senior female at UNM with a GPA 3.0+; Must demonstrate leadership and service

-- Anne J. Brown – Master of Public Administration (MPA) Graduate Scholarship:
+- Anne J. Brown, Master of Public Administration (MPA) Graduate Scholarship: $1,300/year

 |Scholarship||Academic Achievement||Min.
 Enrollment / Semester||Other Requirements|